 Olympic postponement inevitable says IOC official Pound

 "They're going to explore options with the Japanese of course, and then there all kinds of stakeholders -- international federations, NOCs, athletes.
-"And then in four weeks, they're going to try and come out with a plan B and make it as specific as they can make it in that time period."
+"And then in four weeks they're going to try and come out with a plan B and make it as specific as they can make it in that time period."
+An IOC spokeperson did not respond directly to the substance of Pound's remarks, saying only in a statement: "It's the right of every IOC member to interpret the decision of the IOC EB (Executive Board) which was announced yesterday."
 Pound, who is Canadian, said the "astonishing" spread of COVID-19 across the globe left the IOC with no other choice.

 "This is not something that's going to clear up by July 24," Pound said.
 "And this thing isn't going to go away by September or October.
 A lot of the biggest countries in the world are just about overwhelmed, and it's just starting to take root in Africa.
 It's a no-go in my view."
 A one-year postponement to 2021 remained the most likely option, Pound added.

-On Sunday the Canadian Olympic Committee became the first national Olympic committee to declare they would not participate in the Games took place in July.
+On Sunday the Canadian Olympic Committee became the first national olympic committee to declare they would not participate if the Games took place in July.
 In the United States, both the governing bodies of track and field and swimming have called for the Games to be postponed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)